-Now I invite you to read the word of God from Paul's letter to the Galatians.
+Now I invite you to read the word of God from the book of Hebrews.
 Remember freedom in Christ is being free from the entanglements that keep us from dedicating our whole selves to following Jesus.
-As you listen, pay attention to what stands out.
+As you read, pay attention to what stands out.
 What might the Lord be saying to you personally in this text today?